djcooke/compendium/_eo_001_enemies/grenade.md

     type: Magic
     description: 'pointblank AoE with late telegraph - get away'
     warning: pointblank
-job_specifics:
-  SGE:
-    difficulty: Medium
-    notes:
-      - "Be careful of explosions in large pulls"
-  WHM:
-    difficulty: Medium
 notes:
   - "Be careful of explosions in large pulls"
 ---